IBM/code-engine-python-sdk/README_FIRST.md

 ```python
 from .my_service_v1 import MyServiceV1
 ```

+Also, update the service table in the `README.md` file to add an entry for the new service.

 Repeat the steps in this section for each service to be included in your project.